-Kylie Taylor was appointed as the General Manager of the Office for Recreation and Sport in August 2016.
+Kylie Taylor was appointed as the Chief Executive of the Office for Recreation, Sport and Racing in July 2018, previously the General Manager from August 2016.
 Prior to this appointment Kylie was the Director of Sport and Recreation Development, holding this position since August 2009.

-Kylie has worked within the sport and recreation industry for more than 20 years, initially within a State sporting association and then with the Office for Recreation and Sport.
+Kylie has worked within the sport and recreation industry for more than 20 years, initially within a State sporting association and then with the Office for Recreation, Sport and Racing.
 As an athlete Kylie represented Australian in lacrosse and played national league basketball.
 In a volunteer capacity Kylie has served on the national board of a sporting organisation, and has coached lacrosse and basketball at grassroots through to the elite level.

 Kylie holds a Bachelor of Education and a Graduate Diploma in Management.